Value for Money 60%

 Nevertheless, the possibility for adventure does have to be balanced against realism about the region’s maritime climate.
 Yes, it can serve up miraculous powder days but also long stormy spells and sudden thaws – both of can quickly rule out backcountry trips.

-New for the 2018/19 season on Whistler Mountain is the new six-person Emerald Express chair to make life in the Family Ski Zone easier, while there’s also the new high-speed, four-person Catskinner chair.
+The new six-person Emerald Express chair on Whistler Mountain makes life in the Family Ski Zone easier, while there’s also the new high-speed, four-person Catskinner chair.
 A 10-person gondola, from the Upper Village to the PEAK 2 PEAK Gondola connection, will open the first fully-sheltered route up Blackcomb year-round.
 The Cloudraker Skybridge is a new suspension bridge on Whistler Mountain.
 It a memorable experience walking across that is thought to be one of the highest bridges in North America, and the views down to the valley floor are awesome.

 Where to Learn

 As in most North American ski resorts, there’s only one ski school in Whistler.
 But don’t let that put you off.
 It’s staffed with some of the most fired-up and talented instructors we’ve met.

 Small classes and lots of choice for adults

 Two other things put Whistler’s ski school in our top five in North America.
 First is the recent decision to limit class sizes to just four for each instructor.
 Four!
 In high season in many Alpine schools you’ll find yourself in groups three times as big.
 Second is the variety of lessons and camps you can sign up for – including women-only clinics, extreme-skiing sessions and the Ski Esprit programme, which mixes exploration and instruction for almost all levels of skier.

 There are small class sizes for kids too